Pacane/blog_draft/0-introduction-tdd.md

 Basically, it allows to control the outside environment.
 For example, given a class `A` that makes an HTTP request to an API and uses the data to do some computation, the constructor of `A` would receive an instance of the class `B` that is responsible of making that HTTP request. `A` would only use the data provided by `B`.

-In a testing context, one could pass a fake instance of `B` to `A` with controlled, predictable return values.
-Different types of fake objects exist, and they are usually grouped under the name "test double".
+In a testing context, one could pass an instance of `B` to `A` with controlled, predictable return values.

+There exists multiple ways of making objects behave in a controlled/predictable way.
+Suchs objects are usually called "test doubles".
+In the testing jargon, the different types of test doubles are:
+* Stub
+* Mock
+* Dummy
+* Fake

+Martin Fowler wrote a good [reference](http://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) on the different types of test doubles.
+Mark Seeman also has written an excellent [article](http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/) explaining when to use Mocks and Stubs.

 In a Mockist TDD context, one would pass `A`'s collaborators by constructor parameters and then test the behaviour of `A` when it interacts with them.
 Such behaviour can be verified via the usage of a mock object.

 A Mock is an object that has expectations of interactions with other objects.
 It is used to verify that a call that was expected to happen really happened.

-Martin Fowler wrote a good [reference](http://martinfowler.com/articles/mocksArentStubs.html#TheDifferenceBetweenMocksAndStubs) on the different types of test doubles.
-And Mark Seeman has a super [article](http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/http://blog.ploeh.dk/2013/10/23/mocks-for-commands-stubs-for-queries/) explaining when to use Mocks and Stubs.
+## What should I use?
+There's Unfortunately no definitive answer to this.
+Both are good, just in different situations.
+It's only a question of tradeoffs.
+Here are a few points to consider:

+__*Generally*__
+* Classic TDD is better suited for algorithm testing
+* Mockist TDD is better suited for to check interactions between components of a system
+* Mockist TDD will create many collaborating classes soon in the process, where Classic TDD will push the creation of collaborators to later in the process.
+* A code base written with mockist TDD is harder to refactor because a change in a collaborator's API is likely to break a test
+* A code base written with classic TDD is easier to refactor; an implementation change doesn't break tests
+* Mockist TDD leads to an end-to-end implementation easily when using a [Walking Skeleton](http://c2.com/cgi/wiki?WalkingSkeleton).

 ## Conclusion
 As a summary, classic TDD works better when testing algorithms and Mockist TDD is better when verifying interactions between components of a system.